 Queenstown Airport is currently at Alert Level 1.
-Check here for more information.
+Check here for more information on quarantine-free travel.

 Quick Airport Facts

 Located in Frankton, the airport is 8km (10-minute drive) from Queenstown’s CBD.

 Queenstown Airport is the fourth busiest airport in the country by passenger numbers, behind Auckland, Christchurch and Wellington.

 There were 58,536 aircraft movements at Queenstown Airport, including scheduled services, private jets and general aviation.